joey3001/RoastOrToastChatBot/README.md

 ## 👀 Visit The Bot's Live Page

-As an alternative to running the bot locally and sending it utterances in the emulator, you may visit [this link](https://www.roastortoastchatbot.com/) to interact with the bot hosted on a live webpage.
+As an alternative to running the bot locally and sending it utterances in the emulator, you may visit the bot's live page at the following link :

+[Roast or Toast Bot's Live Page](https://www.roastortoastchatbot.com/) to interact with the bot hosted on a live webpage.

 ## 🔧 Setup: Follow these instructions to download the software packages needed to run the bot locally.